ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 -  Continuity: At any time, let ns denote the smallest non-zero version (i.e., start-seq) in the update graph and ne denote the latest version (i.e., end-seq).
-Then any version in between ns and ne must also exist.
+Then any version in between ns and ne MUST also exist.
 This implies that the incremental update from ni to ni + 1 exists for any ns <= ni <= ne, and all versions in the update graph (except 0) is an integer interval `[ns, ne]`.

 -  Feasibility: Let ns denote the start-seq in the update graph.
-The server must provide a snapshot of ns and, in other words, there is always a direct link to ns in the update graph.
+The server MUST provide a snapshot of ns and, in other words, there is always a direct link to ns in the update graph.